Home health aides (HHA) are involved with patient care at the most basic medical level.

 This provides in-depth studies and lessons to teach new home health aides about the various aspects of the job tasks.

-Since home health aides are literally helping and saving lives during their workday, it is essential that they understand the theory and research and basic formulas for treating patients before stepping into the real-world setting.
+Since home health aides are literally helping and saving lives during their workday, they must understand the theory and research and basic formulas for treating patients before stepping into the real-world setting.

 That is one benefit of online home health aide training.

-Students are able to study the following subjects prior to taking boards for certification and getting a job as an HHA:
+Students can study the following subjects before taking boards for certification and getting a job as an HHA:

 - Hand hygiene